Alpha-Blend-Interactive/docs/docs/cck/components/Combat System.md

 + **Health Regeneration Cap:** The amount of Health that regeneration will stop.

 ##### Armor
-+ **Armor Base Amount:** This is the default Armor each player starts with at the begining of a Game or Round.
++ **Armor Base Amount:** This is the default Armor each player starts with at the beginning of a Game or Round.
 + **Armor Max Amount:** This is the Maximum amount of Armor a player can have at any given time.

 ##### Armor Regeneration